What are Intervention Courts?

 - Forging partnerships among Intervention Courts, public agencies, and community-based organizations to generate local support and enhance Intervention Court effectiveness

-1. National Association of Intervention Court Professionals, 2001
+1. National Association of Drug Court Professionals, 2001

-2. National Strategy for Co-Funding of Coordinated Intervention Court Systems, 1994
+2. National Strategy for Co-Funding of Coordinated Drug Court Systems, 1994